IDPetrov93/Second-Mind/CONCEPTS.md

 The same evidence may support competing claims.

+Evidence may support or contradict multiple claims.

 ---

 ## Claim

-A statement that can be evaluated.
+A single statement that can be evaluated.

+Every claim should represent a single evaluable proposition.

 Examples:

-"Bitcoin reached a new all-time high."
+- "Bitcoin reached a new all-time high."

-"The Federal Reserve increased interest rates."
+- "The Federal Reserve increased interest rates."

 Every claim should be traceable to one or more sources.